 In determining just and reasonable compensation in Kansas, as a Kansas executor fees lawyer can tell you, there are a number of different factors evaluated by the court.
 This includes the results obtained based on the size of the estate, any time limitations that the executor faced, the capabilities and individual experience of the person, compensation that was charged by executors in similar estate sizes and the overall nature of the work involved.

 As an executor fees attorney in Kansas can tell you, the most common method for executor compensation is billing by the hour for services rendered.
 In other cases, an executor might also have set fees based on the overall value of the assets inside the estate.
 This means that an executor in Kansas might have an option to choose one or the other.
 Regardless of which approach you choose you need to be prepared to effectively justify this in court just in case any beneficiary argues that you might have been paid too much or disagrees with your just and reasonable compensation.
 You can justify your fee by detailing the amount of time spent, the hourly rate associated with that task, the kind of results obtained on behalf of the estate or beneficiaries and the nature of the task itself.
 If the estate is going through probate, an executor fee needs to be approved by the court even if the heirs and the executor have already come to agreement of their own, per Kansas Statutes Chapter 59, 17-17.

 Because there are no hard and fast rules for how much an executor in Kansas should get paid, this can lead to confusion, conflicts, disputes and additional time spent handling these litigated matters.
-To minimize the possibility of facing these uphill battles, it is helpful for an executor to retain legal support as soon as possible from a dedicated attorney in this area.
+To minimize the possibility of facing these uphill battles, it is helpful for an executor to retain legal support as soon as possible from a dedicated executor fees attorney serving Kansas.